Nando’s customers now restricted to just one Coca-Cola under new government rules

 The change comes as Conservative and Labour governments have gradually been introducing measures in efforts to cut sugar consumption and reduce obesity rates.

-From last week, “buy one get one free” offers on unhealthy food in supermarkets are no longer allowed in England, with free refill promotions of certain drinks in restaurants and cafes also coming under the ban.
+From this month, “buy one get one free” offers on unhealthy food in supermarkets are no longer allowed in England, with free refill promotions of certain drinks in restaurants and cafes also coming under the ban.

 The restrictions on multi-buy and price promotions, which will apply to supermarkets, high street shops and online retailers, aim to make it easier for customers to make healthier choices.